“Soon, we lawyers won’t be needed anymore.”

 But it can’t decide.

-Those who understand this realize: The golden age has long since begun—not for those who are afraid, but for those who are starting.
+Whoever understands this realizes: The golden age has long since begun—not for those who are afraid, but for those who are starting.